TurbogamesDev/my-random-coding-projects/README.md

 # my-random-coding-projects
 Random coding projects that I've made over the years.
 Many of these are broken.

+This repository is a personal archive of my coding journey.
+I am not looking for contributions, bug reports, or pull requests at this time.
+Please feel free to look at the code for inspiration, but it is provided "as-is.

 ## Automatic_Minecraft_Mods_Updater
 It will automatically update the mods in your `.minecraft` folder from [Modrinth](https://modrinth.com/).
 Replace the directories in the files with the full path to your `.minecraft` folder.
 I would provide documentation, but I have no clue how it works either.